micmejia/bible-dump/NKJV/Luke/Luke 1.md

 For indeed, as soon as the voice of your greeting sounded in my ears, the babe leaped in my womb for joy.

 ###### 45
-Blessed _is_ she who [^h]believed, for there will be a fulfillment of those things which were told her from the Lord." ## The Song of Mary
+Blessed _is_ she who believed, for there will be a fulfillment of those things which were told her from the Lord." ## The Song of Mary

 ###### 46
-And Mary said: "My soul [^i]magnifies the Lord,
+And Mary said: "My soul magnifies the Lord,

 ###### 47
 And my spirit has rejoiced in God my Savior.